CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.3 data backup concept.md

 ### 2 3 Unsuitable storage of backup volumes

-Backup media contain a host of valuable institutional information.
+Backup media contain a great deal of proprietary information from the institution.
 If the data carriers are stored in an insecure place, an attacker (eg an innocent person) may be able to access them and steal or manipulate information worthy of protection.
 Similarly, backup media may become unusable due to improper storage or climatic conditions, and then become unavailable when needed.

 ### 2 4 Missing or insufficient documentation